Table of contents

 What is YouTube social listening?

-YouTube social listening is a process of monitoring and analyzing conversations, mentions, and audience sentiment around YouTube content to discover and understand brand perception, emerging trends, common discussion topics, and insights.
+YouTube social listening is a process of monitoring and analyzing YouTube videos, captions, and comments to discover audience sentiment, understand brand perception, forecast trends, identify popular discussion topics, and benchmark with competitors.

 YouTube social listening strategy

-Step 1: Check what you can monitor on YouTube
+Step 1: Ensure what you can monitor on YouTube

 Here’s what you can monitor on YouTube: